Skowhegan, Maine: The Island

 "The Island" once was the site of the old high school, which became the junior high, since demolished.
 It still is home to a church, a former textile mill, the historic fire station, and the "power house" serving the dam on the Kennebec River.

 Government

-Skowhegan has a council-manager form of government, with a Town Manager and Board of Selectmen.
+Skowhegan has a Town Meeting - Selectboard - Town Manager form of government, with a Town meeting, Board of Selectmen, and Town Manager.
 There are five selectmen, each serving three-year terms.
-Betty Austin is the current chairman of the Board of Selectmen, and Newell Graf is the current vice chairman.
-Paul York, Donald Lowe and Steven Spaulding serve as the other three selectmen.
-Graf and Lowe's terms expire in 2015, York and Austin's terms expire in 2016 and Spaulding's term expires in 2014.
+Whitney Cunliffe is the current chairman of the Board of Selectmen, and Kevin Nelson is the current vice chairman.
+Amber Lambke, Elijah Soll, and Ethan Liberty serve as the other three selectmen.

+Town meeting serves as the legislative body for the municipality.

-The Board of Selectmen holds a public meeting on the second and fourth Tuesday of each month at 5:30 p.m. in the Council Chambers of the Municipal Building, which all citizens are welcome to attend.
+The Board of Selectmen serve as the executive body for the municipality.
+The Selectboard holds a public meeting on the second and fourth Tuesday of each month at 5:30 p.m. in the Council Chambers of the Municipal Building, which all citizens are welcome to attend.

-The Selectman manages the Town of Skowhegan with the help of a town manager, a position currently held by John Doucette.
+The Selectmen manage the Town of Skowhegan with the help of a town manager.

 Skowhegan has a total of 13 departments: